-Eden Casteel teaches voice and piano in her Wakefield, Rhode Island studio (click here for a map), and online.
+Eden Casteel teaches voice in her Wakefield, Rhode Island studio (click here for a map), and online.

 Eden teaches students of all ages and abilities.
 She helps students make effective improvements in technique and performance, quickly.
-Her studio is a diverse mix of cabaret artists, classical soloists, musical theater performers, choir members, singer/songwriters, beginner to intermediate pianists, and even some shy, "shower-only" singers.
+Her studio is a diverse mix of cabaret artists, classical soloists, musical theater performers, choir members, singer/songwriters, and even some shy, "shower-only" singers.

 In addition to private lessons, Eden is an experienced clinician and coach.
-She designs and leads voice and audition workshops and choral training sessions.
-She also designs musical and theatrical showcases for her students and colleagues.
+She also designs musical and theatrical showcases for her students and colleagues, and leads voice and audition workshops and choral training sessions.

 Eden is the current president of the Rhode Island Chapter of the National Association Of Teachers of Singing, the world's largest organization devoted to supporting singing instructors and their students.
 Eden is also a member of the Rhode Island chapter of the American Guild Of Organists and is an itinerant pianist, organist, and cantor.

 "A stunning coloratura soprano" with "a great sense of comic timing," Eden's favorite roles include Mama Rose in Gypsy, Francesca Johnson in The Bridges Of Madison County, Victoria Grant in Victor/Victoria, Mrs. Lovett in Sweeney Todd, Adele in Die Fledermaus, Yum-Yum in The Mikado, and an usual pairing of Susanna and The Queen Of The Night in a production of Peter Shaffer's Amadeus.

 Eden's love of history led her to create Quonnie: The Musical, an original children’s show about the history of the Quononchontaug area of southwest Rhode Island.
 After six years of live performances, Eden wrote and produced Quonnie The Movie in the summer of 2017.

 Eden holds a Master of Music degree from The University of Maryland At College Park.
 Her Bachelor of Music Degree is from The University Of Cincinnati College-Conservatory Of Music.
 She is a Level III graduate of Somatic VoiceWork (The LoVetri Method).